Transistor (311 album): Reception

 Transistor received a mixed review from Allmusic, who commented that "a project of this magnitude is almost doomed to fall on its face, and Transistor nearly does," and noted there were enough good songs for a 30 to 40 minute album, but had too much filler.
 They nominated the title track as the only Track Pick from the album.
 The album has received criticism from The A.V.
 Club, who says "With 21 songs spread out over 68 minutes, the record has taken plenty of critical punishment for its excessive length alone," and calls it a "joyless, tedious exercise in white-boy reggae, white-boy rap, white-boy dub and white-boy rock," concluding that the band could suffer a "Spin Doctors-style career combustion" in the future.
 Entertainment Weekly also panned the album, stating that it features "some of the weakest rhymes and derivative white-bread dub in recent memory" and concluded that the band did not know "the thin line between experimentation and self-indulgence".
 Rolling Stone criticized the album, saying it was "trying too hard to expand their sonic horizons", and commented how they seem to unwillingly change their musical style.

 Retrospective reviews

 In contrast, the album was retrospectively received positively by Consequence of Sound, comparing it to The Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band.
 Commenting that "the singles aren't what make Transistor great.
 It's the deep cuts that you play over and over again, trying to catch the meaning", they conclude that the album is "one of a kind".
-Over time, Transistor has developed a cult following and become a fan favorite, eventually leading to the band performing the album in its entirety on August 6, 2011 in front of over 10,000 fans.
+Over time, Transistor has developed a cult following and become a fan favorite, eventually leading to the band performing the album in its entirety on August 6, 2011, in front of over 10,000 fans.
 This was done at their very own Pow Wow Festival, created to commemorate the 14th anniversary of the album.
+In 2017, the Willamette Week ranked Transistor as 311's greatest album.

 Track listing

 Personnel

-Credits adapted from album’s liner notes.
+Credits adapted from album's liner notes.